-By the way, do you know how Karashi is different from Wasabi?
-For those who don’t know much about these spicy pungent Japanese condiments, today I want to explain the difference between them.
+But in the first place, do you know how Karashi differs from Wasabi?
+For those who don’t know much about these traditional Japanese condiments, this article will give an overview for comparison.

-As I wrote above, Wasabi is a green paste made grinding the ground rhizomes of Japanese horseradish, while Karashi usually refers to the yellow paste made from the crushed seeds of Brassica juncea.
+As I mentioned above, Wasabi is generally a green paste prepared by grinding the roots of Japanese horseradish.
+Meanwhile, Karashi usually refers to the yellow mustard made from the crushed seeds of brassica juncea.

-Karashi is very close to Western yellow mustard in appearance and is referred to as Japanese mustard in English.
+As you can see in the picture, Karashi is very much like Western yellow mustard in appearance, often referred to as Japanese mustard in English-speaking countries.

 In terms of taste, Karashi and Wasabi are both pungent.
 In addition to stimulating your nose when eating, Wasabi features a refreshing taste and smell.